 Christmas Dangers for PetsHoliday season can be the best time of year for pets!
 They are surrounded by their favorite people and a world of toys.
 However, before you get caught up in the Christmas fun, you should be aware of the dangers that Christmastime can present to your pet.

-POINSETTIASPoinsettias are very popular plants during the Christmas season.
+PoinsettiasPoinsettias are very popular plants during the Christmas season.
 There is a common belief that the poinsettia is highly toxic, but this is not actually true.
 However, it is mildly irritating to the skin or stomach, and may sometimes cause diarrhea and vomiting.
-If your pet eats poinsettia, expect to treat diarrhea with GI Synbiotics and Kaolin Pectin, but don't expect any lasting issues.
+If your pet eats poinsettia, expect to treat diarrhea with Doc Roy's GI Synbiotics and Kaolin Pectin, but don't expect any lasting issues.

-RIBBON AND STRINGWrapping is a great non-toxic toy, but use caution with ribbon and string!
+Ribbon, String and TinselWrapping paper is a great non-toxic toy, but use caution with ribbon, string and tinsel!
 These will stretch throughout the intestine and cut through the lining with every corner they turn.
 These slices are difficult to locate and nearly impossible to seal.
 Most cases will result in a long-term antibiotic and long-term recovery, and pets can die from the effects on the intestine.

-CALMING AGENTSUsing calming agents can also help pets during the extra activity.
-Doc Roy's Docile Dog is naturally formulated to calm the anxious dog.
-Double the dose for two days, then give them the normal dose until December 26.
+Calming AgentsUsing calming agents can also help pets during the extra activity.
+ThunderEase Calming Collars replicate natural pheromones and provide four weeks of constant calming.
 Calming products help you avoid tranquilizing your pet, but they also help pet's maintain normal behavior.

 With a little prevention, you can keep your Christmas season a merry one.
 From all of us at Revival – God bless your time with your family and four-legged friends!